ihor90062-beep/mail-checker-app/replit.md

 This is an Advanced Email & Proxy Checker application built with Flask.
 The system provides a web-based interface for testing email accounts across multiple protocols (POP3, IMAP, SMTP) and validating proxy servers (HTTP/HTTPS, SOCKS4, SOCKS5).
 The application supports major email providers like Gmail, Yahoo, Hotmail/Outlook and features batch processing capabilities for testing multiple accounts simultaneously.
 It includes user authentication, a responsive Bootstrap interface, and real-time progress tracking for long-running validation operations.

+**Optimized for Replit free tier** with automatic PORT detection and 0.0.0.0 host binding for web accessibility.

 # User Preferences

 Preferred communication style: Simple, everyday language.